Bendix Universal Joint

 • Remove the four screws holding the lower pivot pin bearing cap.

 • Remove the four screws holding the upper bearing cap in place.
-Remove the brake hose shield (on Models CJ-3A) and the bearing cap.
 The steering knuckle can now be removed from the axle.

 • Wash all parts in cleaning solvent.
 Replace any damaged or worn parts.
 Inspect the bearing and races for scores, cracks or chips.
 Should the bearing cups be damaged, they may be removed and installed with Special Driver W-138.

 Note 2: On Model CJ-3A and later models .058" was added to the bottom face of the king pin boss on the steering knuckles.
 This eliminated the lower king pin bearing shims and the adjustment is made by shims at the top bearing cap only.
 (M-14, p193)

 Reverse the procedure of Par, M-14 to reassemble / assemble and install the unit.
 When reinstalling the steering knuckle, sufficient shims must be installed under the top bearing cap to obtain correct preload on the bearing.
 Shims are available in these thicknesses:

 Install one each of the above shims at the top only.
 Install the bearing caps, lockwashers, and screws and tighten securely.
 Check the preload on the bearings by hooking a spring scale, Tool C-690, in the hole in the knuckle arm for the tie rod socket.
 Take the scale reading when the knuckle has just started its sweep.
 The kingpin bearing preload should be 12 to 16 lb. with the oil seal removed.
 Remove or add shims to obtain a preload within these limits.
 If all shims are removed and adequate preload is still not obtained, a washer may be used under the top bearing cap to increase preload.
 When a washer is used, shims may have to be reinstalled to obtain proper adjustment.
 (M-15, p193)